University Library LMU

 Terms of use

-The LMU account enables members of the LMU to access the electronic media provided by the University Library.
+The LMU user ID enables members of the LMU to access the electronic media provided by the University Library.

 Personal login details must under no circumstances be passed on to third parties.